corey-mitchell/burger/README.md

 # burger
-a restaurant app that lets users input the names of burgers they'd like to eat.
+A restaurant app that lets users input the names of burgers they'd like to eat